spolly/photoreflectance/README.md

 Dependencies
 --------------
+This project requires the Curve Fitting Toolbox in MATLAB.

 Parts of this project require the free/open-source  C++ version of the imaginary error function `Faddeeva_erfi()`, written by S. G. Johnson, which can be found, along with instructions on compiling in MATLAB, at:
 http://ab-initio.mit.edu/Faddeeva